Costs of buying real estate in Spain

 - Stamp Duties (Actos Jurídicos Documentados or IAJD):

-These taxes are charged on new properties and they are calculated on the notary fee and on the registration tax.
+These taxations are charged on new properties and they are calculated on the notary fee and on the registration tax.

 Every autonomous community has its own rates.
 These are between 0,5% and 1,5% of the purchase price.